exercism/x86-64-assembly/concepts/memory/about.md

 Any data in assembly is a sequence of bytes.
 This means that any data can be viewed as an [array][array] of those underlying bytes.

-In order to access any byte after the first, a 0-indexed offset must be added to the base address:
+In order to access any byte after the first, it is necessary to compute its effective address.
+An effective address is an expression that may consist of:

+- a base address, for instance, the one indicated by the label of a variable;
+- one index register scaled by `1`, `2`, `4` or `8`; and
+- a signed 32-bit displacement.

+Notice that this address is 0-indexed, so that a base address, without any offset, points to the first byte of a variable.

 ```nasm
 section .data